Luning-Yang/cse15l-lab-reports/index.md

 | Score: 4/4 |
 --------------
 ```

-The bug is because the student added an extra space between the variable "FILE_PATH" and "=".
-When we define a variable in bash script, adding an extra space between the variable and "=" will make bash interpret the variable as a seperate command.
-That's why it says "ListExamples.java not found".
+The bug occurred because the student added an extra space between the variable "FILE_PATH" and "=".
+This is an error, as when we define a variable in bash script it should not have any extra spaces between the variable and "=".
+Otherwise, bash will interpret the variable as a separate command and thus produce the error "ListExamples.java not found".